mhzeGit/hoda-portfolio-website/README.md

 3. **Set Source** to "Deploy from a branch" → select `main` branch
 4. **Your site will be live** at `https://yourusername.github.io/repository-name`

 ### Adding Your Portfolio

-1. Open `admin.html` in your browser (locally)
+1. Open `js/portfolio-data.js` in a text editor.
-2. Login with your credentials
-3. Create your portfolio items with images
-4. Click **"Download for Publishing"**
-5. Replace `js/portfolio-data.js` with the downloaded file
+2. Add your portfolio items as objects in the array (see the file for an example format).
+3. Place your images in the `images/` folder and reference them in each item.
-6. Commit and push to GitHub
+4. Save, commit, and push to GitHub.

 ## ✨ Features